Skip to main content

 Journal Article

-1. Hageman GS, Gehrs K, Lejnine S, Bansal AT, Deangelis MM, Guymer RH, Baird PN, Allikmets R, Deciu C, Oeth P, Perlee LT (2011).
+4. Hageman GS, Gehrs K, Lejnine S, Bansal AT, Deangelis MM, Guymer RH, Baird PN, Allikmets R, Deciu C, Oeth P, Perlee L (2011).
 Clinical validation of a genetic model to estimate the risk of developing choroidal neovascular age-related macular degeneration.
-Hum Genomics, 5(5), 420-40.
-(Read full article)
+Human genomics, 5(5), 420-40.

-3. Jelcick AS, Yuan Y, Leehy BD, Cox LC, Silveira AC, Qiu F, Schenk S, Sachs AJ, Morrison MA, Nystuen AM, Deangelis MM, Haider NB (2011).
+5. Jelcick AS, Yuan Y, Leehy BD, Cox LC, Silveira AC, Qiu F, Schenk S, Sachs AJ, Morrison MA, Nystuen AM, Deangelis MM, Haider N (2011).
 Genetic variations strongly influence phenotypic outcome in the mouse retina.
-PLoS One, 6(7), e21858.
-(Read full article)
+PloS one, 6(7), e21858.

-5. Jun G, Nicolaou M, Morrison MA, Buros J, Morgan DJ, Radeke MJ, Yonekawa Y, Tsironi EE, Kotoula MG, Zacharaki F, Mollema N, Yuan Y, Miller JW, Haider NB, Hageman GS, Kim IK, Schaumberg DA, Farrer LA, DeAngelis MM (2011).
+6. Jun G, Nicolaou M, Morrison MA, Buros J, Morgan DJ, Radeke MJ, Yonekawa Y, Tsironi EE, Kotoula MG, Zacharaki F, Mollema N, Yuan Y, Miller JW, Haider NB, Hageman GS, Kim IK, Schaumberg DA, Farrer LA, DeAngelis M (2011).
 Influence of ROBO1 and RORA on risk of age-related macular degeneration reveals genetically distinct phenotypes in disease pathophysiology.
-PLoS One, 6(10), e25775.
-(Read full article)
+PloS one, 6(10), e25775.

 Book Chapter

-1. Hartnett ME, DeAngelis MM (2012).
+1. Hartnett ME, DeAngelis M (2012).
 The Role of Reactive Oxygen Species and Oxidative Signaling in Retinopathy of Prematurity.
-In Studies on Retinal and Choroidal Disorders.
-Humana (Springer).

 Case Report